JakobKSvaneborg/gpaw/doc/tutorialsexercises/structureoptimization/recipes/recipes.rst

 .. literalinclude:: fixcell_relax.py

-The parameter file ``params_forces.json`` contains the calculation parameters in standardized format.
+The parameter file ``params.json`` contains the calculation parameters in standardized format.
-Typically we would start with a fast and less accurate relaxation, which is consecutively refined with tighter convergence parameters (see :ref:`accuracy of the self-consistency cycle<manual_convergence>` and :ref:`converging forces<custom_convergence-forces>` for relevant options).
+Typically we would start with a fast and less accurate relaxation, which is consecutively refined with tighter convergence parameters once we approach the atomic configuration which minimizes the potential energy (see :ref:`accuracy of the self-consistency cycle<manual_convergence>` and :ref:`converging forces<custom_convergence-forces>` for relevant options).

 .. literalinclude:: params_forces.json

 For more accurate force convergence the Brillioun zone sampling should be refined by setting a larger number of kpoints (e.g. five or more points in each direction), and the convergences criteria should be tightend to ``convergence: {"density": 1e-6, "forces": 1e-4}``.

 Full relaxation
 --------------------------------

-The cell shape and size can be relaxed together with the atomic positions using cell filters.
+The cell shape and size can be relaxed together with the atom positions using cell filters.
 The cell filter takes the ``Atoms`` object as input and is directly handed to the optimization routine.
 For full relaxations, you can simply replace the  optimization routine line ``opt = ...`` with the following code lines

 .. literalinclude:: full_relax.py
     :start-after: literalinclude start line